Things to see in Rome

 The Tridente Shopping Area

-This name indicates three straight roads in Rome (Via Nazionale, Via del Babuino, Via del Corso e Via dei Condotti), which depart from Piazza del Popolo and diverge southwards in the shape of a trident.
+A few minutes awayThis name indicates three straight roads in Rome (Via Nazionale, Via del Babuino, Via del Corso e Via dei Condotti), which depart from Piazza del Popolo and diverge southwards in the shape of a trident.
 Just 15 minutes away from our establishment you can find the most important designer boutiques, antique shops and art galleries, walking alongside upmarket restaurants and typical local taverns.